lsthisloss/lsthisloss/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
-👋, my name is Oleh, I'm 26, living in Ukraine, and I'm a software engineer.
+👋, my name is Oleh, I'm 26, living in Ukraine, and I'm a software engineer

-🔭 Currently, I’m improving my skills as a fullstack web developer ⚡ Happy to learning new info and consolidating it on practice
+🔭 Currently, I’m improving my skills as a fullstack web developer

+⚡ Happy to learning new info and consolidating it on practice

 ## Technical Skills